EsportsResults

 How does the multi-billion industry actually operate?
 Like any other sport, it requires several coexisting parts.

 Without fans, there are no streamers or streaming platforms.
-Without viewers on the platforms, it would be pointless to organize leagues or events.
+Without viewers on the platforms, it would be pointless to organise leagues or events.
 Without leagues or events, there would be no interest in playing popular games as a pro.
+And finally, without players, there would be no teams or games – and vice versa.
+All parts play an important role and enable the esports industry's monetisation.